 - Time Zone: Used for scheduling functions, reporting, and time-dependent call routing.

-- Circular: Sends the calls to the phones one at a time, moving down the list of users until someone answers.
-The next call will start ringing the phone where the last call left off.
+- Circular: Sends the calls to agents one at a time, moving down the list of agents until someone answers.
+The next call will start ringing the agent where the last call left off.

-- Regular: Rings the phones one at a time, always trying the person at the top of the list and working its way down.
+- Regular: Rings the agents one at a time, always trying the agent at the top of the list and working its way down.

-- Simultaneous: Rings all of the phones at the same time.
+- Simultaneous: Rings all of the agents at the same time.

-- Uniform: Phones ring one at a time in the order of idle time.
-The Call Center offers the next call to the Agent who has been off the phone the longest.
+- Uniform: Agent phones ring one at a time in the order of idle time.
+The Call Center offers the next call to the agent who has been off the phone the longest.

-- Queue Length: This limits the number of people that can wait on hold for an Agent.
-Calls will follow overflow treatment when queue length is reached.
-Premium Call Centers can have a maximum of 500 callers in queue.
+- Queue Length: This limits the number of people that can wait in queue for an agent.
+Calls will follow overflow treatment when the queue length is reached.
+Basic Call Centers can have a maximum of 525 callers in queue.